Team News: Alves starts against former club Barca

-The Brazilian is one of several key players recalled by manager Massimiliano Allegri for the quarter-final tie, with Mario Mandzukic, Leonardo Bonucci, Giorgio Chiellini and Miralem Pjanic also drafted in.
+The Brazilian is one of several key players recalled by manager Massimiliano Allegri for the first leg of the quarter-final tie, with Mario Mandzukic, Leonardo Bonucci, Giorgio Chiellini and Miralem Pjanic also drafted in.

-Sami Khedira is retained from the weekend's victory over Chievo, while Gonzalo Higuain leads the attack for the Italian Champions.
+Sami Khedira is retained from the weekend's victory over Chievo, while Gonzalo Higuain leads the attack.

 Barca line up with a three-pronged attack comprised of Lionel Messi, Luis Suarez and Neymar, with Javier Mascherano added to the midfield.